 I gave it a

-p shortcut, so now all I have to do is to enter
+p shortcut, so now all I have to do is:

-p into omnibox (address bar), hit space, write function name, I’m looking for and hit enter.
+- write function name, I’m looking for and

-The real problem was, that PHP is the most shitful language in entire IT world, which has function names defined both with underscore (i.e.
+The real problem was, that PHP is the most shitful language in the world and has function names both:

-gettype).
-And, as one of Murphy’s rules probably claims, most time I’m writing it incorrectly — with underscore, when I should omit it and without it, if it is necessary.
+And, as one of Murphy’s rules probably claims, most time I’m writing it incorrectly:

-Today I accidentially found solution even for this problem.
 You can write function name’s parts separated with space and PHP.net search will handle that.
-So, writing both

-p get type in Chrome omnibox will work and will lead you to proper manual page.
+in Chrome omnibox will work and will lead you to correct manual page.